Inphinitii/ArenaShooter-Physics-Final/README.md

 ## Gameplay
-Users must traverse the map by propelling themselves with their weaponry, all while attempting to kill their opponent
+Users must traverse the map by propelling themselves with their weaponry, all while attempting to kill their opponent(s)

 ## Involvement
 My involvement was as follows:
 - Implemented spring physics.
 - Implemented collision and propulsion logic.
 - Worked with group to implement buoyancy
-- Create an importing tool for Tiled tilemaps into Unity3D.
+- Created an importing tool for Tiled tilemaps into Unity3D.
-- Entire UI
+- Created the entire UI
-- Polish / Bug fixing.
+- Helped with polish and bug fixing.